-While this competitive advantage may land a firm a large client,, AI lawyers are not necessarily cheaper than human ones: at large law firms, associates typically earn $160k right out of school.
+While this competitive advantage may land a firm a large client, AI lawyers are not necessarily cheaper than human ones.
+At large law firms, associates typically earn $160k right out of school.
 Because AI contract review programs usually charge per contract, these big firms end up paying around $300k per year for standard licensing, and up to $1M beyond that.
-For many firms, AI ends up costing more than the salaries of associates — and while it is faster and better than associates, it still needs humans to review it, meaning that it is not replacing associates — just increasing the amount of work they can do.
+AI ends up costing more than the salaries of associates.
+And while it is faster and better than associates, it still needs humans to review it, meaning that it is not replacing associates.
+It’s just increasing the amount of work they can do.

 The Cost of Automating Entry Level Work

-The work of junior associates does not differ dramatically from the work of paralegals because neither can contribute billable hours to the firm.
+The work of junior associates does not differ dramatically from the work of paralegals.
+This is because neither can contribute billable hours to the firm.
 However, while automating the work of paralegals would not significantly alter the scope of most firms, automating associate’s work would.

 The Stanford Law professor put it this way: “Skilled professionals tend to see automation as a good thing because it reduces time spent on tedious tasks.
 However, in order to become a skilled professional, most people have to learn how to do these tedious tasks before they can build on them to develop an arsenal of skills.
 You can’t give billable work to a first year associate, and it’s important for them to understand how to do entry level work to build up to billable work.”